yilinglu/blu/README.md

 ## What's the difference between a Merge and Rebase?

+(We will explain in the context of a feature branch and master branch)

+Merge replays changes on a feature branch since it diverged from master on top of master, git then creates a new merge commit that has two parent commits: one is the latest on master, the other on feature branch.

+Rebase, however, can produce a linear cleaner history by not creating a merge commit that has two parent commits.

+Rebase pulls in all the latest changes from master, apply feature commits on top of them by changing the parent commit of feature branch commits.

+Rebase also affords us to do interactive rebase which merge cannot do.

 ## What TDD/BDD tools have you used?
-Unit testing with Jest, Mocha.
+1. Unit testing with Jest, Mocha.
-End to end testing with Cypress.
+1. End to end testing with Cypress.
-Assertion library: Chai
+1. Assertion library: Chai

-## If you've experimented with Monads, please tell us about what you did.
+## If you've experimented with Monads, please tell us about what you did
 I implemented a simple Monad utility while refactoring an Node.js application that drives an electronic card reader.

 The application had a ~600 line function with deeply nested if-else statement for